Benedict (bishop of Transylvania): Episcopal activity

-The controversy over Benedict's election was soon drew into a political context; Ladislaus Kán seized the Holy Crown since 1307, thus Charles I of Hungary – following years of struggle for the Hungarian throne – was crowned with a temporary crown in June 1309.
+The controversy over Benedict's election was soon drawn into a political context; Ladislaus Kán seized the Holy Crown since 1307, thus Charles I of Hungary – following years of struggle for the Hungarian throne – was crowned with a temporary crown in June 1309.
 However, most Hungarians regarded this coronation invalid.
 Gentile and the Hungarian prelates urged the voivode to hand over the Holy Crown to Charles.
 According to János Temesváry and Mária Lupescu Makó, bishop-elect Benedict negotiated with Ladislaus Kán on behalf of the papal legate in order to recover the crown jewel in late 1309 or early 1310.
 According to Sándor Hunyadi, this occurred in the spring of summer of 1309, and the historian identified him with that envoy Benedict, who was captured and imprisoned by Henry Kőszegi's supporters on his way back to home.
 Hunyadi argues there was a second meeting between Ladislaus Kán and Benedict in early 1310.
 Consequently, the voivode promised he will send Benedict with the Holy Crown to the court of Gentile, but he delayed fulfillment of his promise.
 Another meeting with the oligarch took place in April, but without the participation of Benedict.
-In May 1310, the cardinal emphasized to Benedict that the interdict over Transylvania should be maintained, until Kán is not fulfilling his promise.
+In May 1310, the cardinal emphasized to Benedict that the interdict over Transylvania should be maintained, until Kán is not fulfilling his promise (this letter is also the first surviving paper document from Hungary).
 It is possible that Benedict himself delivered the Holy Crown to Gentile at Pressburg (present-day Bratislava, Slovakia) on 1 July 1310.
 As a reward, the papal legate confirmed his election and consecrated him as a bishop in a "public place" on the next day, 2 July.
 On 27 August 1310, Archbishop Thomas of Esztergom put the Holy Crown on Charles's head in Székesfehérvár; thus, Charles's third coronation was performed in full accordance with customary law.
 Benedict also took part in the ceremony.